aaagab/nargs/readme.md

 **_show**: null, or boolean.
 **_type**: null, or string.
 **_values**: null, or string.
+**_xor**: null, string (comma split), list of strings (comma split).

 #### Options Explained
 **_aliases**: Set aliases for argument.
 Each argument can have no aliases or unlimited number of aliases.
-If no aliases are provided or `_aliases=None` then Nargs auto-alias inner function is triggered and creates arguments' aliases automatically.
-For instance for arg_one, auto-alias is going to set aliases `-a` and `--arg-one`.
+If no aliases are provided or `_aliases=None` then Nargs auto-alias inner function is triggered and create an argument alias automatically.
+For instance for arg_one, auto-alias is going to set alias `--arg-one` with `Nargs()` option auto_alias_prefix set to `--` and option auto_alias_style set to `lowercase-hyphen`.
 Arguments' aliases are used on the command-line and arguments' names are used in the code.
-A valid argument needs to have at least one alias form otherwise an error is triggered.
+A valid argument needs to have at least one alias otherwise an error is thrown.
 If at least one alias is set manually for an argument then auto-alias won't apply to this argument.
 During alias setup a `default alias` is automatically set. `default alias` is used in a special case [Nargs get_args get_path](#nargs-get_args).
-There are 4 types of aliases for an argument in definition:
-- built-in form alias:
-  - regex: `^:{1,2}[a-zA-Z0-9][a-zA-Z0-9\-]*$`
-  - example: `:usage`
-- dashless form alias:
-  - regex: `^[a-zA-Z0-9][a-zA-Z0-9\-]*$`
-  - example: `argument` or `a`
-- long form alias:
-  - regex: `^--[a-zA-Z0-9][a-zA-Z0-9\-]*$`
-  - example: `--argument`
-- short form alias:
-  - regex: `^-[a-zA-Z0-9]$`
-  - example: `-a`
+Aliases prefix can any prefix from `"", "+", "-", "--", "/", ":", "_"`.
+Then alias text must follow regex `[a-zA-Z0-9][a-zA-Z0-9\-]*`.
+One char alias with or without prefix are a special type of alias that can be set as a flag if conditions are met (see [Concatenated Flag Aliases](#concatenated-flags-aliases)).
 ```python
 # aliases syntax is a string where are aliases are split with a comma
 "aliases": "-a,--arg,arg"
 "aliases": ["-a" ,"--arg", "arg"]
 ```

-When setting arguments definition user can only use `dashless form alias`, `long form alias`, and `short form alias`. `built-in form alias` is only available internally to set the main [built-in arguments](#built-in-arguments).
-It is recommended to use dashless form aliases on arguments that accept no values.
-This way it is easier to differentiate values from arguments when reading the command-line.
-Even root argument has aliases because it can be repeated like any other arguments if its option `_repeat="fork"`. `Concatenated short form alias` is another form of arguments' alias that is only available on the command-line (see [Argument Aliases](#argument-aliases)).

 **_default**: Option sets argument's default value(s).
 If `_default` is set and `_type` is None, then `_type` is set to `str`.
 If `_default` is set and `_values` is None then `_values` is set with number of `_default` values. `_default` type and number of values must match both `_type` and `_values` when `_type` and `_values` have already been set.
 If `_default` is `None` then it is ignored.
 If `_values` has been set and minimum of argument's values is optional then Nargs throws an error.
 If argument is provided on the command-line without a value then the argument default value(s) is/are added automatically. `_default` value(s) must also match `_in` values if `_in` is set. `_default` values must matches any type from `bool`, `float`, `int`, `str`. `_default` values must match type `str` when option `_type` is either `dir`, `file`, `path`, or `vpath`. `_default` can't be set when option `_type` is either `.json`, or `json`, otherwise Nargs throws an error.

 **_enabled**: Option defines if argument and its children arguments are parsed.
 If set to False then the argument is disabled and not visible in the help.
 Also all its nested arguments are disabled.
 If root argument is disabled then Nargs will silently discard end-user command-line arguments and `Nargs.get_args()` will return `None`.

 **_examples**: Option provides argument's command examples.
 It accepts a string or a list of string.
-User can provide command examples for a particular argument.
-Argument examples are then printed on the screen if any when end-user types either `:help`, `--examples` or `--usage --examples`.
+Developer can provide command examples for a particular argument.
+Argument examples are then printed on the screen if any when end-user types either `--help`, `--examples` or `--usage --examples`.

 **_hint**: Option provides a short description of the argument's purpose.
 It accepts a string or a list of strings. `_hint` length is limited to 100 char.